spikeekips/mitum-doc/Consensus.md

 # MITUM Consensus: ISAAC+

 As explained in the brief history of MITUM, MITUM was started from [SEBAK](https://github.com/bosnet/sebak) and ISAAC consensus protocol was developed for SEBAK.
 The one of the major things which MITUM adopted from SEBAK is ISAAC consensus protocol.
-In the MITUM, the more advanced and patched version of ISAAC will be used, ISAAC+.
+In the MITUM, the more advanced and patched version of ISAAC will be used, we call it ISAAC+.

 ## ISAAC and ISAAC+

-ISAAC and ISAAC+ shares the basic idaes and both of them is based on PBFT(Miguel Castro and Babara Liskov at 1999, [Practical Byzantine Fault Tolerance](http://pmg.csail.mit.edu/papers/osdi99.pdf)).
+ISAAC and ISAAC+ share the basic idaes and both of them is based on PBFT(Miguel Castro and Babara Liskov at 1999, [Practical Byzantine Fault Tolerance](http://pmg.csail.mit.edu/papers/osdi99.pdf)).
 At the first time, ISAAC was based on FBA, but it changed it's way to PBFT.
-The centralized network shape of FBA(especially [SCP](https://www.stellar.org/papers/stellar-consensus-protocol.pdf)) does not fit the open and public consensus network.
+The centralized network shape of FBA(especially [SCP](https://www.stellar.org/papers/stellar-consensus-protocol.pdf)) does not fit to the open and public consensus network.

 ### Phases and Stages

 Traditionally PBFT has 4 phases, each phase represents how the incoming request from client reaches to the consensus.

 1. Request
-2. Pre-Prepare
+1. Pre-Prepare
-3. Prepare
+1. Prepare
-4. Commit
+1. Commit

 ISAAC and ISAAC+ has also similar 4 phases(in ISAAC+, it is called voting `Stage`),

 1. INIT
-2. SIGN
+1. SIGN
-3. ACCPET
+1. ACCPET
-4. ALL-CONFIRM
+1. ALL-CONFIRM

 Each phase does have similar meaning.